stefandzogovic/docker-elk/README.md

 # ELK-Docker

-Run the latest version of the ELK (Elasticsearch, Logstash, Kibana, FileBeat) stack with Docker and Docker Compose.
+Run the latest version of the ELK (Elasticsearch, Logstash, Kibana, FileBeat) stack with Docker Compose.

 Developed on:
 * Docker version 20.10.14